 On my first visit to Bangkok, I got super confused with The Grand Palace and Wat Pho, and it is easy to do as they are right next to one another.
-The Grand Palace is huge and no wonders why; from 1782 to 1946 it was the place where the king of Thailand lived and within the Grand Palace, there are endless amounts of temples, courtyards, gardens and hidden gems to explore on your visit to Bangkok.
+The Grand Palace is huge and no wonder why; from 1782 to 1946 it was the place where the king of Thailand lived and within the Grand Palace, there are endless amounts of temples, courtyards, gardens, and hidden gems to explore on your visit to Bangkok.

 The Chapel of the Emerald Buddha is considered one of the most important places in The Grand Palace to the Buddhist Monks.
-An interesting thing that happens three times a year with the Emerald Buddha is the changing of its clothes as there are considered to be three weather seasons in Thailand each year being summer, monsoon and winter therefore the Emerald Buddha is dressed accordingly.
+An interesting thing that happens three times a year with the Emerald Buddha is the changing of its clothes as there are considered to be three weather seasons in Thailand each year being summer, monsoon, and winter therefore the Emerald Buddha is dressed accordingly.

 Entrance to The Grand Palace costs 500 baht.

 Almost directly opposite Wat Pho and across the Chao Phraya River is Wat Arun Temple, a Buddhist temple named strangely after the Hindu God of the Dawn.
-Wat Arun Temple is one of the most famous temples in Bangkok due to its architectural brilliance where most of the outer layers are coated with an intricate amount of mosaics, minor prangs which are the 4 smaller spires surrounding the main spire which represents the mythical Mount Meru.
+Wat Arun Temple is one of the most famous temples in Bangkok due to its architectural brilliance where most of the outer layers are coated with an intricate amount of mosaics, minor prangs which are the 4 smaller spires surrounding the main spire which represent the mythical Mount Meru.

 Seeing Wat Arun is also a must at night as the temple is lit by golden lights which shimmer on the surface of the Chao Phraya River.

-Entrance to The Temple of Dawn is 50 baht!
+Entrance to The Temple of Dawn is 50 baht.

 Wat Benja for short, Wat Benchamabophit Temple is a sacred temple with a twist between Thai and European architecture.

-Wat Benja is guarded by two Singhas which are mythical lions while most of the building is made from marble as the outside walls of the main temple are made from a grey marble.
+Wat Benja is guarded by two Singhas which are mythical lions while most of the building is made from marble as the outside walls of the main temple are made from a gray marble.
 Within the walls of Wat Benja are 53 different styles of Buddha which are said to be from all parts of Thailand and now rest upon the walls of this magnificent temple.

 Wat Benja is far less visited by tourists and costs 100 baht for access.